The Only Apartment Moving Checklist You’ll Ever Need

 Snag a Welcome Packet

-Sometimes apartment buildings will have welcome packets for new residents that help explain how things work, where the closest post office or other important services in the neighborhood are located, plus numbers to call to set up utilities, apply for parking permits, or call for repairs.
-If your new apartment offers one, grab it now, so you can get your ducks in a row.
+Sometimes apartment buildings will have welcome packets for new residents that help explain how things work, where to find the closest post office or other important services in the neighborhood, and numbers to call to set up utilities, apply for parking permits, or call for repairs.
+If your new apartment offers one, grab it now so you can get your ducks in a row.

 Start Selling Things You Don’t Want